Hendrix-CS/csci151/index.md

 <hr>
 # Coursework

-Each student has **four late days** to spend throughout the semester as they wish.
-Simply inform the instructor any time *prior* to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late.
+Assignments have due dates to help you make progress in the course and solidify your knowledge before moving on to something new.
+Your live and schedule may not perfectly coincide with the due dates I have chosen.
+Therefore, each student starts the course with **four late days** to spend throughout the semester as they wish.
+Simply inform me any time *prior* to the due date for an assignment that you wish to use a late day and the reason you need an extension; you may then turn in the assignment up to 24 hours late.
 Multiple late days may be used on the same assignment.
 There are no partial late days; turning in an assignment 2 hours late or 20 hours late will both use 1 late day.
-After you have used up your late days, late assignments will receive at most half credit.
+After you have used up your four late days, *you must schedule a meeting with me to earn more late days*, otherwise late assignments will receive at most half credit.
 All work must be completed the day before final grades are due.

 {% include note.html content="Late days are intended to cover both normal circumstances (you simply want more time to work on the assignment) and exceptional circumstances (you get sick, travel for a game or family obligation, *etc.*)." %}

-{% include important.html content="You must be in communication with me when assignments are late." %}
+{% include important.html content="You must be in communication with me anytime an assignment is late." %}

 ## <a name="labs">Labs</a>: 240 points